DM8tyProgrammer/mighty-articles/squashing-git-commit.md

 Type `squash` by replacing pick to make commit combined with the last commit.

-In this case, I am going to combine last two commits to first one.
-So I typed `squash` for last two commits. _Isn't simple ?_
+In this case, I am going to combine the last two commits to the first one.
+So I typed `squash` for the last two commits. _Isn't simple?_

 ![](https://cdn-images-1.medium.com/max/2400/1*TtZNXAnD73AbE7ULCMTKSA.png)